Autonomous Power Allocation based on Distributed Deep Learning for Device-to-Device Communication Underlaying Cellular Network: Proposed scheme

-The interference to eNB constraint is also designed in similar way to the power constraint.
-Before defining the constraint formula, interference to eNB should be defined.
-It can be described as follows:
+The interference to eNB constraint is also designed in a similar way like that to the power constraint.
+Before defining the constraint formula, the term of interference to eNB should be defined, which can be expressed as follows:

-According to Eq.~\ref{eq:maxi}, the interferences to eNB constraints are set to each channel.
-Note that the additive zero-mean Gaussian disturb is not adopted to the formula.
-The purpose of this formula is to formulate the impact of each D2D transmitter on the eNB.
+where $b$ means an eNB, and it is $b \in \mathcal{B}$.
+According to Eq.~\ref{eq:maxi}, the interferences to eNB constraints are set for each channel.
+Note that the noise is not adopted for the formula.
+This formula aims to estimate the impact of each D2D transmitter on the eNB.
 Thus, the random noise factor should be ignored.
-Therefore, the interference to eNB constraints, $Ct_{if}$, can be formulated as follows:
+Therefore, the interference to eNB constraints, $\lambda_{if}$, can be formulated as follows:

-Finally, the cost function of the proposed method can be described as follows:
+Finally, the cost function, $C$, of the proposed method can be described as follows:

-where $c_{if}$ and $c_{p}$ are constants to control strength of $Ct_{if}$ and $Ct_{p}$ respectively.
-The constants can be adjusted in deep learning process, which would be described in the next section.
-Although the constraint formulas are designed to re-scale the constraints, the strength constant would be help more accurate approximation of the power prediction.
-Note that there are several parameters in deep learning, such as learning rate, network size, and batch size.
-They are also adjusted in training process.
-The strength constants of the constraints can be adjusted only a few trials.
-Furthermore, throughput is negative, and constraints are positive because deep learning is a process to minimize cost function.
-But we should maximize throughputs, while minimizing the penalty.

-Parallel operation is another key point of the proposed method.
-Note that the deep learning process is conducted with a batch, which is a set of input data.
-The prediction and costs including constraints should be derived in parallel.
-If parallel operation is impossible, the batch size is fixed to 1.
-It may slow down overall operation too much.
-In the conventional deep learning, parallel operation is not important because the cost function has simple designs.
-However, it is difficult to consider interference for each device since the distance to all devices must be taken into the cost function in parallel.
-Therefore, we describe a detail process of the parallel operation for the cost function.

-A D2D pair $k$ has four features of locations: x,y for transmitter and receiver respectively.
-It can be described as follows:

-Firstly it should be separated to locations of transmitter and receiver to determine the distance between each other.

-These input data should be processed in a batch.
-Thus they are regarded as batch sets as follows: